 If we need a booster, are the vaccines working?

 Of course!
 COVID-19 vaccines are working well in preventing severe illness, hospitalization, and death.
 However, public health experts are seeing reduced protection over time against mild and moderate diseases, especially among specific populations.

 No. The World Health Organization states viruses cannot travel on radio waves or mobile networks.
 COVID-19 is spreading in many countries that do not have 5G mobile networks.

 Is COVID-19 just an advanced version of the influenza virus?

 No. The Centers for Disease Control and Prevention estimates that the flu causes roughly 12,000 to 61,000 deaths per year in the U.S. By contrast, COVID-19 has caused more than 191,000 deaths in the U.S.

 Are COVID-19 vaccines being used for population control?

 A widely shared social media post promotes the conspiracy theory that COVID-19 vaccines are used for population control.
 The post references Pfizer documents but does not cite any specific report as evidence for the claim.
-According to the Public Health Collaborative, there is nothing in the Pfizer FDA documents to support that the COVID-19 vaccine is population control.
+According to the Public Health Collaborative, nothing in the Pfizer FDA documents supports that the COVID-19 vaccine is population control.